-Progression Through the Program
+Progression through the Program

-week in some areas of instruction.
-A full-time graduate student is one who is matriculated and registered for six or more hours of credit for the semester.
-All courses are three credit, online courses that will meet both synchronously and asynchronously.
+La Salle’s M.S. in Instructional Technology Management (ITM) program follows the traditional academic calendar at La Salle.
+The typical length of the semester is 15 weeks.
+A full-time graduate student carries a minimum of 6 semester credit hours.
+Some courses may require more hours per week in some areas of instruction.
+All courses are three credits, online courses that will meet both synchronously (optional) and asynchronously.
 Students will be required to participate in chat sessions and/or discussion boards, which will take the place of classroom meetings and may be frequented by students depending on their personal schedules.
-The fall and spring terms are 15 weeks and the summer sessions are 12 weeks.
+The fall and spring terms are 15 weeks, and the summer sessions are 12 weeks.

-In order to earn the degree, students must successfully complete all ITM courses for a total of 36 credits in the program.
+In order to earn the degree, students must successfully complete all 12 ITM courses for a total of 36 credits in the program.
 Once an applicant is accepted into the program and registers for his or her first course, a maximum of seven years will be allowed for the successful completion of the program.
 Only in extreme circumstances will a leave of absence be granted.
-When a leave of absence is granted, it will not exceed a maximum of one year and the period of leave granted will not count toward the maximum seven years permitted to complete the program.
+When a leave of absence is granted, it will not exceed a maximum of one year, and the period of leave granted will not count toward the maximum seven years permitted to complete the program.
 All students must complete the program with a minimum GPA of 3.0 or above.

 ITM 615 Web Design, Usability, and Visual Literacy